Mercedes-Benz ABC (Active Body Control) Bleed Procedure – Rodeo Test

 Warning on performing a Rodeo Test

-- Although a Rodeo test is beneficial, it should be executed cautiously since a Rodeo test will subject your suspension system to every possible scenario under load that your suspension system does not normally encounter in everyday driving.
+- Although a Rodeo test is beneficial, it should be executed cautiously since it will subject your suspension system to every possible scenario under load that it does not normally encounter in everyday driving.
 This might force weak components to break during the test; a shattered piece of a broken part might get lodged in a valve block, causing sagging issues.

 How does the ABC System work?

-The System is controlled by an ABC module that monitors inputs from sensors and sends commands to the valve blocks to control the inflow and outflow of hydraulic fluid from the struts, thus keeping the chassis level all the time.
+The System is controlled by an ABC module that monitors inputs from sensors and sends commands to the valve blocks to control the inflow and outflow of hydraulic fluid from the struts, keeping the chassis level at all times.

-The System detects problems within its components and categorizes errors according to the severity, determined by the color of messages displayed on the dashboard.
+The System detects problems within its components and categorizes errors based on the severity of the issue, as determined by the color of the messages displayed on the dashboard.

 - Blue or white warnings -The control module detected a problem, but the system is still operational.